soapbox-pub/rebased/docs/configuration/cheatsheet.md

 ## :database_config_whitelist

 List of valid configuration sections which are allowed to be configured from the database.
+Settings stored in the database before the whitelist is configured are still applied, so it is suggested to only use the whitelist on instances that have not migrated the config to the database.

 Example:
 ```elixir